IBM SWOT Analysis & Recommendations

 4. High economies of scale

 The IBM brand is one of the strongest in the global information technology market.
 The brand’s value is based on product popularity and time-tested effectiveness, and the company’s expertise in providing hardware and software solutions to clientele.
-This internal factor empowers the company to successfully attract and retain customers for current and new products.
+In the SWOT analysis model, this internal factor empowers the company to successfully attract and retain customers for current and new products.
 Another strength is IBM’s expertise in production processes and materials management.
-Such expertise is based on a long history of innovation, which shapes the company’s business strategies and human resource development programs for IBMers’ talent and skills, and influences the development of the industry.
-IBM’s organizational culture also contributes to this strength.
-In addition, the company benefits from its extensive intellectual property portfolio.
-For example, having one of the highest numbers of patents strengthens the company and its competitive advantage.
+Such expertise is based on a long history of innovation.
+This history of innovation shapes the company’s business strategies and human resource development programs for IBMers’ talent and skills.
+IBM’s organizational culture (company culture) also contributes to this strength.
+Furthermore, the company benefits from its extensive intellectual property portfolio.
+Having one of the highest numbers of patents strengthens the company and its competitive advantages.
 On the other hand, the high economies of scale contribute to business capabilities in maintaining competitiveness despite the high costs of developing new technological products.
 This element of the SWOT analysis shows that IBM has major strengths that can keep the business growing despite tough competition.

 In this element of the SWOT analysis, the internal strategic factors that reduce or limit IBM’s business performance are determined.
-These factors are weaknesses that the company must overcome through strategic initiatives or reforms in business operations and processes.
-In the context of the information technology market, IBM must address the following weaknesses:
+These factors are weaknesses that the company must overcome.
+IBM’s weaknesses are:

-The weakness of the imitability of products is based on the cost leadership generic strategy (Read: IBM’s Generic Strategy & Intensive Growth Strategies).
-In this strategy, the company focuses on cost minimization in business processes.
-However, the strategy is applied with minimal emphasis on product uniqueness.
-As a result, it is easy for competitors to develop technological products similar to those of IBM.
-The company also has the weakness of a shrinking product mix.
-This internal factor is based on recent strategic reforms that aim to focus the business on core operations with high profitability potential.
-For example, the company sold its personal computer business to Lenovo in 2005.
-In relation, IBM has a low degree of diversification.
-This weakness pertains to the company’s operations in only a limited number of markets within the information technology industry, leading to high risks based on these markets.
-This issue has even worsened because of the firm’s shrinking product mix.
-This element of the SWOT analysis of IBM reveals potential difficulties of growing the business and shielding it from market-based risks.
+The weakness of the imitability of products is based on cost leadership, which is one of IBM’s generic competitive strategies, used in tandem with the company’s intensive growth strategies.
+In cost leadership, the company focuses on cost minimization in business processes.
+However, the strategy may limit product uniqueness.
+IBM also has the weakness of its limited product mix.
+In the SWOT analysis context, this internal factor is based on strategic reforms that aim to focus the business on core operations with high profitability potential.
+For example, with these reforms, the company sold its personal computer business to Lenovo in 2005.
+Another weakness is IBM’s low degree of diversification.
+This weakness pertains to the company’s operations in only a limited number of market segments within the information technology industry.
+Overall, this element of the SWOT analysis of IBM reveals potential difficulties in growing the business and shielding it from market-based risks.

-The external strategic factors that contribute to favorable conditions for business growth are identified in this element of the SWOT analysis of IBM.
-These factors are opportunities linked to changes in the information technology industry and related markets, such as the transformation of the dominant technological strategies used in the market.
-The following are opportunities for the growth of IBM’s business:
+The external strategic factors that favor business growth are identified in this element of the SWOT analysis of IBM.
+These factors are opportunities linked to changes in the information technology industry and markets.
+IBM’s opportunities are:

 1. Business diversification in various industries